Together We are Wiser

 SWRCC members individually agree that their longstanding commitment to the committee reflects the personal benefits of feeling supported and connected as well as being part of a larger group with a bigger picture.
 All of the members believe that they make unique contributions and that those contributions are valued.
 Much of the success of SWRCC can be found in creating the conditions where people feel less isolated, supported and are free to speak and think about complex and specific issues.
 The committee is informal in structure and enjoys a serious sense of ‘play’.

-The No Wrong Door project was a regional initiative (2014-2015) funded by MCSS and led by the Southwest Region VAWCC to look at the service experience of women and men seeking help in the mental health, addictions and VAW sectors.
+1. The No Wrong Door project was a regional initiative (2014-2015) funded by MCSS and led by the Southwest Region VAWCC to look at the service experience of women and men seeking help in the mental health, addictions and VAW sectors.
 Focus groups and forums were held in six communities in the southwest.
 The project was designed to be replicated in other areas.
 The goal is to generate intersectional opportunities for service users and providers to exchange perspectives that can aid in developing strategies to improve the service experience.
 The project was presented at the 2015 forum as a potential provincial project.
+You can find the report here.

 Community Report Cards explore the collective responsiveness of a community to domestic violence.
 The Report Card process has been undertaken by VAWCCs in at least two communities in the Niagara and Grey-Bruce regions in the past decade.
 The Niagara Report Card was profiled at the 2011 forum as another potential provincial project that could generate data on the intersections between sectors and systems while also engaging a cross-section of professionals and citizens in mutually reinforcing activities toward achieving collective impact.